Afghan president calls for support but donors likely to cut aid - RFI

 Afghan president calls for support but donors likely to cut aid

-Afghan President Ashraf Ghani urged the international community to continue supporting Afghanistan on Tuesday even as he acknowledged that donors are likely to cut aid under the strain of Covid-19.
+Afghan President Ashraf Ghani urged the international community to keep supporting Afghanistan on Tuesday even as he acknowledged that donors are likely to cut aid under the strain of the coronavirus pandemic.

 "The Covid-19 pandemic has thrown us all into a state of global uncertainty," Ghani said from Kabul.